jck-18/gitlab-enagament/README.md

 python src/docs_mapper.py
 ```

-This script maps topics to relevant documentation URLs and extracts high-quality content to create a comprehensive knowledge base.
+This script maps topics to relevant handbook URLs and extracts high-quality content to create a comprehensive knowledge base.

 ## Methodology